bbdataeng/cohorts-fact/README.md

 facts.py --filename <FILENAME> --miabis
 ```

-#### No conformance with Minimal Dataset.
+2. Input Data Not in MIABIS Standard

-If your input data is not in the MIABIS standard, you’ll need to edit the mapping_config.yml file to map your local data fields into MIABIS CDM fields.
+If your input data is not in the MIABIS standard, you’ll need to edit the `config.yaml` file also to map your local data fields into MIABIS CDM fields.
 After editing the mapping configuration, run the following command:

 ``` shell
 facts.py --filename <FILENAME>